teamdeeson/deeson-dev-challenge/README.md

 **If you have any issues getting set up, email johne@deeson.co.uk with a link to your repository details of how far you were able to get.
-There is every chance there is a problem with our build or instructions, so don't hesitate**
+There is every chance there is a problem with our build or instructions, so don't hesitate to get in touch**

 ## Questions
 Before getting started, consider the following questions.
 They are likely to come up in interview,